-The orthopedagogue has the task of correcting the PES; i.e., he/she must try to eliminate, as far as is possible. the complex, interrelated whole of factors which are impeding the child's becoming adult.
-Because of the diversity and complexity of educative impeding factors, he/she has a multifarious and complex task, and the elimination of the PES requires multiple forms of orthopedagogic assistance.
-The orthopedagogue directs him/herself to the alterable factors in the PES, namely, to the child's psychic and relationship factors, including disturbed educative relationships in the family and school, educative neglect, mistakes in educating and educative restraining family situations.
-His/her central task, thus, is offering assistance to parents and other educators, children and youths with educative, developmental and relationship difficulties.
-His/her purpose is primarily educative in nature, i.e., he/she provides educative assistance.
-This pedagogical purpose must characterize and direct his/her entire plan of action from pedodiagnostics

-(historicity image, investigation), to family therapy and pedotherapy.
+The orthopedagogue has the task of correcting the PES; i.e., he must try to eliminate as far as is possible the complex, interrelated whole of factors that are impeding the child's becoming adult.
+Because of the diversity and complexity of education impeding factors, he has a multifarious and complex task and the elimination of the PES requires multiple forms of orthopedagogic assistance.
+The orthopedagogue directs himself to the alterable factors in the PES, namely, to the child's psychic and relationship factors, including disturbed educative relationships in the family and school, educational neglect, mistakes in educating and education restraining family situations.
+His central task thus is offering assistance to parents and other educators, children and youths with educative, developmental and relationship difficulties.
+His purpose is primarily educative in nature, i.e., he provides educative assistance.
+This pedagogical purpose must characterize and direct his entire plan of action from pedodiagnostics (historicity image, investigation), to family therapy and pedotherapy.

-It is emphasized that the orthopedagogue does not surrender the educators and the child to particular methods of assistance, but rather the (ped)agogical relationship which he/she establishes with the persons involved in the PES is the most important facet of his/her providing help.
+It should be emphasized that the orthopedagogue does not surrender the educator and the child to particular methods of assistance but rather the (ped)agogic relationship that he establishes with the persons involved in the PES is the most important facet of his providing help.
 Real corrective educating and the essential re-establishment of personal development cannot succeed if the personal relationship between the orthopedagogue and child or educator makes room only for a purely methodological approach.
-Corrective educating is an art and a skill--the art of establishing an optimal trust-awakening relationship, paired with skillful correction.

-Nevertheless, the orthopedagogue must design methodologies and means because, to qualify as scientific (pedagogically accountable) assistance, all orthopedagogic methods and means of therapy must be planned and carried out.
+Corrective educating is an art and a skill--the art of establishing an optimal trust-awakening relationship paired with skillful correction.
+Nevertheless, the orthopedagogue has to design methodologies and means because in order to qualify as scientific (pedagogically accountable) assistance, all orthopedagogic methods and means of therapy need to be planned and carried out.

-The task of the orthopedagogue breaks down into the following forms of orthopedagogic assistance, or forms of orthopedagogic therapy•:
+The task of the orthopedagogue breaks down into the following forms of orthopedagogic assistance or forms of orthopedagogic therapy::